jpetitcolas/jpetitcolas.github.com/_posts/2015-05-18-setup-webpack-for-react-and-sass.md

 ``` sh
 ./node_modules/webpack/bin/webpack.js
 ```
-You should see a new file in your `public` folder, containing a lot of code, including the definition of a `__webpack__require__` function.

-Adding this generated script alone into your page still display the same message in the console.
+There is a new file in `public` folder, containing a lot of code, especially the definition of a `__webpack__require__` function.
+Adding this generated script alone into our page still displays the same message in the console.
 That's the default behavior of Webpack: concatenating all your dependencies into a single file, preventing from sending a bench of different HTTP requests.

 That's fine, it reduces number of requests.
 But size is still the addition of my two dependency, plus size of all Webpack internals.
 Fortunately, you also can minify your scripts with Webpack.
 Just give it a `--production` (or `-p`) flag: